obiwanjacobi/Zlang/docs/compiler/compiler.md

 > build in extra grammar/semantics for verifying correctness of the compiler.
 Inline unit tests.

 > TBD: Compiler reports each 'issue' based on config.
 A compiler-profile can make an 'issue' a warning or error etc.

+> TBD: Macros/meta programming based on AST of compiler.